aragon/hack/docs/cli-usage.md

 If you are running into issues with your hash being propagated to this URL, try the following steps.

-1. If you have `aragon ipfs` running, quite that daemon.
+1. If you have `aragon ipfs` running, quit that daemon.
 2. Run the command `ipfs daemon --enable-namesys-pubsub`
 3. Request your hash at the following gateways and see if data is loading:
   * `http://ipfs.infura.io/ipfs/<hash>`